 – Massage the joint (closer to the ear)

 Yes, TMJ disorder can go away on its own, but this typically only happens in mild cases.
 In moderate to severe cases, professional medical intervention is almost always needed.

 If you hear a crunching sound in your jaw, come to Koala® Centers For Sleep & TMJ Disorders to find relief.
-We serve patients from all across the United States, and currently have seven locations: one in El Paso, TX; one in Wausau, WI; one in Kansas City, MO; one in Mishawaka, IN; one in Lafayette, IN; one in Bloomington, IL; and one in Peoria – Dunlap, IL.
+We serve patients from all across the United States, and currently have seven locations: one in El Paso, TX; one in Wausau, WI; one in Kansas City, MO; one in Mishawaka, IN; one in Bloomington, IL; and one in Peoria – Dunlap, IL.
 Schedule an appointment at any of our locations today to receive top-level care from experienced TMJ disorder specialists.
 We look forward to serving you!

 ▸ Weight Loss

 ▸ Oral Appliances